sumanth721/BankManagement/README.md

 # BankManagementSystem

-This project is develop a Bank Management System.
+This project is to develop a Bank Management System.

 Language used: CPP